danhper/bigcode-tools/doc/tutorial.md

 ![3D embeddings][9]

-Although we did not train with much data, the result should hopefully make some sense, for example the closest letters from `DoubleLiteralExpr` are `IntegerLiteralExpr` and `StringLiteralExpr`.
+Although we did not train with much data, the result should hopefully a little sense.
+For example the closest letters from `DoubleLiteralExpr` are `IntegerLiteralExpr` and `StringLiteralExpr`.

-We can try to cluster the nodes in 5 clusters, and generate a 2D visualization of the result using
+We can try to cluster the nodes in 5 clusters and generate a 2D visualization of the result using

 ```